What is Clone Robotics

 - Teleoperated Rehabilitation: Allows remote physical therapy via motion-mirroring systems for neuromuscular recovery patients.

-Key Features
+Key Features of Clone Robotics

 - Myofiber Musculature: Proprietary artificial muscles offering >30% contraction at 1kg force per 3g fiber, exceeding biological muscle speed with <50ms response time.